boniilloo/FQ-Source-Cybersecurity-20251202/IA-07_System_Prompt_Governance.md

 | Changes require documentation | ✅ COMPLIANT | Mandatory comment field |
 | Agent reads active prompts | ✅ COMPLIANT | Agent retrieves active config on connection |

-**FINAL VERDICT**: ⚠️ **PARTIALLY COMPLIANT** with control IA-07.
-The platform implements strong frontend access controls and comprehensive versioning, but database-level RLS policies create a security gap that could allow unauthorized prompt modifications if frontend controls are bypassed.
-The recommendation is to strengthen database RLS policies to align with frontend access controls.
+**FINAL VERDICT**: ✅ **COMPLIANT** with control IA-07.
+The platform implements comprehensive access controls at both frontend and database levels, restricting prompt modifications to developers only.
+The system maintains complete versioning with full audit trails, change documentation, and restoration capabilities.
+Database RLS policies have been strengthened to use `has_developer_access()`, ensuring consistent security across all access points.

+---

+## 9. Remediation Actions

+### 9.1.
+Database RLS Policy Update

+**Date**: December 1, 2025
+**Migration**: `20251201170003_restrict_agent_prompt_backups_to_developers.sql`

+**Actions Taken**:
+1. Removed permissive RLS policies that allowed all authenticated users to access `agent_prompt_backups_v2`
+2. Implemented developer-only RLS policies using `has_developer_access()` function
+3. Applied policies for SELECT, INSERT, and UPDATE operations

+**Result**: Database-level access control now aligns with frontend access controls, preventing unauthorized prompt modifications even if frontend controls are bypassed.

+**Verification**: All three RLS policies (`Allow developers to view backups v2`, `Allow developers to create backups v2`, `Allow developers to update backups v2`) now use `has_developer_access()` to restrict access to developers only.

 ---